Fed-CBS: A Heterogeneity-Aware Client Sampling Mechanism for Federated Learning via Class-Imbalance Reduction: Preliminary and Related Work

 \subsection{Pitfall of Class-Imbalance in Client Selection}

-We first clarify three concepts. \textbf{Local dataset} is the client's own dataset, which can not be accessible to other clients and the sever.
-Due to the heterogeneity of local data distribution, the phenomenon of class-imbalance happens frequently in most of the clients' local dataset. \textbf{Global dataset} is the union of all the available client local datasets in FL.
-It can be class-balanced or class-imbalanced, but it is often imbalanced. \textbf{Grouped dataset} is the union of several clients' local datasets, which have been selected to participate in the training in one communication round of FL.
-Grouped dataset is a subset of the global dataset.

 Some recent works~\cite{yang2020federated,wang2020addressing,Duan2019AstraeaSF} have identified the issue of class-imbalance in the grouped dataset by random selection under non-IID settings.
-Since class-imbalance degrades the classification accuracy on minority classes \cite{huang2016learning} and leads to low training efficiency, this motivates us to verify whether the class-imbalance of the grouped dataset, caused by random selection, is the essential reason accounting for the performance degradation.
+Since class-imbalance degrades the classification accuracy on minority classes \cite{huang2016learning} and leads to low training efficiency, we are motivated to verify whether the class-imbalance of the randomly-selected grouped dataset is the essential reason accounting for the performance degradation.

-We conduct some experiments on MNIST to verify our presumption\footnote{Detailed experiment settings are listed in the Appendix (Section \ref{setting2.1})}.
+We conduct some experiments on MNIST to verify our proposition\footnote{Detailed experiment settings are listed in the Appendix (Section \ref{setting2.1})}.
 As shown in Figure \ref{fig:fig1-sub-first} and Figure \ref{fig:fig1-sub-second}, the random selection mechanism shows the worst performance when the global label distribution is class-balanced.
 If we keep the grouped dataset class-balanced by manually selecting the clients based on their local label distribution, we can obtain accuracy comparable to the case of fully engaging all the clients in training.

-Another natural corollary is that when the global dataset is inherently class-imbalanced, engaging all clients in the training may lead to worse performance than manually keeping class balanced in the grouped dataset.
+Another natural corollary is that when the global dataset is inherently class-imbalanced, engaging all clients in training may lead to worse performance than manually keeping the grouped dataset class-balanced.
 The results in Figure \ref{fig:fig1-sub-third} and Figure \ref{fig:fig1-sub-fourth} prove our hypothesis and verify the importance of class-imbalance reduction.
-This also indicates that only keeping diversity in the data and fairness for clients is not enough, which was missed in the previous literature \cite{balakrishnan2021,efficiencyBCSS,yang2020federated,wang2020addressing}.
-More experimental results on larger datasets will be provided to verify the importance of class-imbalance reduction.
+This also indicates that only keeping diversity in the data and fairness for clients is not enough, which was missed in the previous literature \cite{balakrishnan2021,efficiencyBCSS,yang2020federated,wang2020addressing,shen2022agnostic,wang2021addressing}.
+More experimental results on larger datasets will be provided to verify the importance of class-imbalance reduction (Section \ref{Sec:experiments}).